beachmiles/JC3248W535EN-Touch-LCD/readme.md

 - Backlight: Pin 1
 - Touch SDA: Pin 4
 - Touch SCL: Pin 8
-- Touch RST: Pin 12
+- Touch RST: Pin 12 ?
+GPIO 12 goes to the SD_MMC
-- Touch INT: Pin 11
+- Touch INT: Pin 3  //This touch interrupt is not pin 11.
+Its GPIO 3

 ## Screen Orientation